Krishnkumar542/Food-Beverages-Services-Opportunity-Analysis-using-Power-BI/README.md

 ## **Project Objective**

-Our client, the sales director of the **Major Food and Beverage Manufacturer** wants us to create an interactive dashboard to analyze the opportunities in non-commercial establishments and adjacent to retailer stores to grow his F&B services and sales.
+Our client, the sales director of the **Major Food and Beverage Manufacturer** wants us to report hindsight and insight of his business based on provided datasets.
+Also, he wants us to create an interactive dashboard to analyze the sales opportunities available in non-commercial sections and adjacent to retailer stores to grow his F&B services.

 ## **Case Statement**
 - Get a quick view of the share of F&B spending from existing customers (restaurants) that **Shaun's F&B Company** is getting, and if there are any opportunities in specific segments.